paritytech/cachepot/README.md

 If you don't [specify otherwise](#storage-options), cachepot will use a local disk cache.

-cachepot works using a client-coordinator model, where the server runs locally on the same machine as the client.
-The client-coordinator model allows the server to be more efficient by keeping some state in memory.
-The cachepot command will spawn a server process if one is not already running, or you can run `cachepot --start-coordinator` to start the background server process without performing any compilation.
+cachepot works using a client-server model, where the server (which we refer to as "coordinator") runs locally on the same machine as the client.
+The client-server model allows the server/coordinator to be more efficient by keeping some state in memory.
+The cachepot command will spawn a coordinator process if one is not already running, or you can run `cachepot --start-coordinator` to start the background server process without performing any compilation.

 You can run `cachepot --stop-coordinator` to terminate the server.
 It will also terminate after (by default) 10 minutes of inactivity.